An 18th Century Short Gown

 Tabubilgirl leans backwards.
 She is wearing a blue check short gown with a blue petticoat, a red check apron and a white lappet cap.

-Except it wasn’t really – it went together quite smoothly.
+Except it wasn’t really – it went together very smoothly.
 I found a yard or so of a soft indigo check brushed cotton at DuckTelas in Barrio Independencia, Santiago’s fabric district.
 It’s not a period-appropriate fabric, but it was what I could get there, and it looked right for a short gown.

 I cut the garment, sewed the side seams by machine, and felled them by hand. @adventures_in_mantuamaking fitted the back pleats on me, and I stitched the pleats down with a spaced back stitch in white linen thread – the white stitches making pretty white polka dots on the indigo blue squares.